 I took my Jeep in for a a/c repair today.
 This has been an issue from when it was brand new.
 The dealership ( remember they are crooks) recharged it and said no leaks and they must have half filled it from factory.
 A couple years later same issue and still no leaks and they will recharge under warranty.
-A couple yeas later took to another dealer and same story but a lot cheaper as they didn’t charge the evac.
+A couple yeas later took to another dealer and same story but a lot cheaper as they didn’t charge for the evac.
 Another win for those radical green people forcing shops to evac or be fined.
 Another year in Arizona an experienced a/c guy no leaks a recharge for $50.
 Then the heater core sprung a leak so I decided to change out the a/c evaporator at the same time ($2500) as it is a possible leak source and undetectable.
 Next year another recharge and told a small minute leak from the compressor after having the car for two days of testing. ( need to find a leak and repair in order to refill to appease the green people ) Today same issue and a small leak from the Schrader valve found.( understand it is made up to refill, to again appease the idiots) Should be good for another year.

 Sunny then rain and then sun.
 Cooler

 Watching the news tonight you knew it had to happen.
-LOADS of people including people we know personally and ourselves to an extent not following the rules which were less restrictive as the Premier wanted the public to accept responsibility and they didn’t.
+LOADS of people including family and people we know personally including ourselves to an extent not following the rules which were less restrictive as the Premier wanted the public to accept responsibility and they didn’t.
 So larger fines and a lot stricter measures in place.
 I really feel for the small businesses affected again and I am sure we are going to lose some more great businesses.
 I plan to support a few the best I can.
 Hopefully three weeks with a reduction in cases and a uptick in shots we will be in a better place.

 If this vehicle ever came to fruition the Jeep would be gone and this truck would be in my garage no matter what the cost.
 Hopefully with a LS6 in it.
-The truck pictured above is like my 1972 Blazer and the prototype is a Silverado Balzer version that we are hoping GM builds.
+The truck pictured above is like my 1972 Blazer and the prototype is a Silverado Blazer version that we are hoping GM builds.